Baby Ear Piercing: Right Age, Infection, Healing & Aftercare

 • Be sure to wash your hands thoroughly before touching your baby’s piercing.

-• Touch the piercing site only while cleaning, avoiding unnecessary contact.
+• Touch the piercing only to clean it!
+Avoid any other unnecessary contact.

-• Wash hands with warm water and soap before cleaning the ear lobes.
+• Wash hands with warm water and antibacterial soap or cleanser before cleaning the ear lobes.

 • Use a topical antibiotic around the piercing area, front and back, twice daily.